 HSC currently participates in Local Spokes: The Lower East Side/Chinatown Bicycling Coalition, the Lower East Side Waterfront Alliance, United Neighbors to Revitalize Allen & Pike, the Sara D. Roosevelt Park Coalition, the Chinatown Working Group, the Immigrants and Parks Collaborative, and Go Green Lower East Side.

 Local Spokes: The Lower East Side/Chinatown Bicycling Coalition

 HSC is one of nine organizations that founded Local Spokes.
-Local Spokes came together in 2010 to create a new model for inclusive and sustainable development.
-In response to a perceived lack of community involvement in the planning process around growing bicycle movement in New York City, particularly among low-income residents, people of color, immigrant communities, and youth.
+Local Spokes came together in 2010 to create a new model for inclusive and sustainable bicycling development, in response to a perceived lack of community involvement in the planning process around the growing bicycle movement in New York City, particularly among low-income residents, people of color, immigrant communities, and youth.

 We seek to engage and understand the community’s various perspectives through multilingual outreach and a youth ambassadors program.
 This participatory process has led to the development of a neighborhood action plan that will result in additional resources to address potential barriers and increase accessibility to bicycling.

 HSC Co-Chairs the Parks, Open Space, and Recreation Working Team of the Chinatown Working Group (CWG).
 CWG is a community-based planning initiative on the future of Chinatown in New York City.
 CWG’s goal is to support the community’s residents, workers, businesses and visitors of Chinatown, and its members include Chinatown’s stakeholders – representatives of community groups and Community Boards 1, 2 and 3.

 CWG’s focus is on issues of shared concern throughout Chinatown, including but not limited to affordability, preservation, revitalization, and the social and economic well being of families, seniors and youth.